Our Corona diary, week 2

 March, 27th

-Today “DPD” delivered radio communication equipment to update our existing equipment to ensure our ability to email and communicate world wide in case of “black out” or a break down of the “normal” internet and telephone infrastructure.
+Today, “DPD” delivered radio communication equipment to update our existing equipment to ensure our ability to email and communicate worldwide in case of “black out” or a break-down of the “normal” internet and telephone infrastructure.

 Ready for emergency radio communication